chitenavi/practica4-web-api-node/README.md

 > API developed under Node and MongoDB of a service for buying and selling second-hand products.
 The service maintains advertisements, where you can control them using methods described in the documentation.
 >
-> The app deploys a front-end home page, where you can view an example sale web and also the API documentation
+> The app deploys a front-end home page, where you can view an example sale web and also the API documentation.
+From here you can search, filter, sort and paginate the ads from form or address bar using parameters described in documentation.
+It is possible to create an ad aswell.
 >
-> Everything is generated using the express-generator module, with some changes in the file structure under the MVC architecture.
+> Everything is generated using the _express-generator_ module, with some changes in the file structure under the MVC architecture.
+Rendering views using _ejs_

 ### 🏠 [Homepage](http://localhost:3000/ 'Default')

+> By default, if you run the app on your computer, home page is http://localhost:3000.
+You can edit the port number you want.

 ## Prerequisites